 We also agree to the individual redress principle, which requires that individuals have a right to pursue legally enforceable rights against data collectors and processors who fail to adhere to the law.
 This principle requires not only that individuals have enforceable rights against data users, but also that individuals have recourse to courts or a government agency to investigate and/or prosecute non-compliance by data processors.

-Visitors should be aware that, subject to certain statutory exceptions, most documents and records maintained by the state of Florida, including but not limited to electronic data, are public records under Florida law.
-Therefore, information submitted through this website may be subject to disclosure pursuant to a public records request.
-Records required to be maintained pursuant to the laws of Florida will be retained and disposed of in accordance with applicable record retention schedules.
+Visitors should be aware that, subject to certain statutory exceptions, most documents and records maintained by the State of Florida, including but not limited to electronic data, are public records under Florida Law.
+Information submitted through this website may be subject to disclosure pursuant to a public record request.
+Records required to be maintained pursuant to the laws of Florida will be retained and disposed of, in accordance with applicable record retention schedules.

 +1 (305) 644-8459